-If you’re at high risk for your bladder cancer returning after surgery, we may recommend that you receive a type of immunotherapy called bacillus Calmette-Guérin (BCG) therapy.
-Given once a week for six weeks, this therapy is designed to trigger an inflammatory response in the bladder that prevents the tumor from growing.
+If you’re at a high risk of non-muscle-invasive bladder cancer returning after transurethral resection, we may recommend that you receive a type of immunotherapy called bacillus Calmette-Guérin (BCG) therapy.
+It is given once a week for six weeks.
+This therapy is designed to trigger an inflammatory response in the bladder.
+The reaction prevents the cancer from returning.

 In some cases, early-stage bladder cancers do not respond to BCG therapy.
-If your bladder cancer returns, we may recommend you take other drugs, including certain chemotherapy drugs, through your urethra to lower this risk.
+If the bladder cancer returns, we may recommend other drugs.
+These include certain chemotherapy drugs.
+They are often given through the urethra.
 We’ll likely want to examine you every few months after your therapy ends to make sure that your bladder remains healthy and tumor free.